dxw/playbook/playbook.md

 If you want to take time off:

-* **Discuss the dates with your team**: this gives them a chance to think about the impact it will have on the team and the project
+1. Discuss the dates with your team and delivery lead

+   This gives them a chance to manage any impact it might have on the wider team and the project.

-* **Request the holiday through BreatheHR**: we use BreatheHR to track who's off when so we can plan for it
+1. Request the holiday through BreatheHR

+   We use BreatheHR to track who's off and when, so we can plan for it.
+Your line manager can then see and approve your request.

-* **Add your holiday to your calendar**: if someone is trying to find out where you are or when you're available the first thing they'll check is your calendar
+1. Add your holiday to your Google calendar

+   If someone is trying to find out where you are, or when you're available, the first thing they'll check is your calendar.

-For client-facing roles, you may also need to add your holiday to a shared or team calendar.
+   When you are on a client project, you may also need to add your holiday to a shared or team calendar.
 Check with your delivery lead.

-We try very hard to make sure that all holiday requests are granted, irrespective of when they are made.
-But it's much easier for delivery leads to plan ahead when they have lots of notice, so please don't leave your requests to the last minute.
+Your line manager will normally approve requests that are for 10 days or less and made at least 4 weeks in advance.
+Anything longer or requested with less notice will need to be managed to understand its impact on client, team or personal work.

 There is more information about dxw's holiday arrangements in your contract of employment.

 ### Sickness